 I’m Heather, thanks for visiting!
-I am not a full-time traveler, and though occasionally I’d like to run away to somewhere exotic, I do actually enjoy my job, my husband, and my dog.
+I am not a full-time traveler, and though occasionally I’d like to run away to somewhere exotic, I do actually enjoy this lovely city, my husband, and my dog.
 Not in that order.
-But I do enjoy vacationing.
-A lot.
-I’ve enjoyed lurking on the travel blogosphere (is that still an acceptable word?
-I don’t know these things) for many years, and finally decided to join in.

 The Archaeological Record

 I traveled extensively in the United States when I was a kid…up to 43 States at last count.
 I then became a horse-obsessed girl, and spent days/weeks/months doing nothing but riding and cleaning up horse sh*t.
 But I needed a break, so I exchanged one obsession for another.
 After my first trip to Tanzania in 2006, I was hooked.
 And I’m also a bit of an obsessive organizer, so travel planning came naturally.
 Sticky notes with lists (yes, I still write many things down by hand…the horror) make me unusually happy.
 As I’ve gradually been able to travel more and more, I’ve truly realized how much I love researching hotels, reading travel blogs/forums, and booking air tickets.
 And actually travel, of course.
 Dear husband (DH) and I were married in 2013, and while he is not a planner, he indulges me (usually…and probably within reason).
 This wouldn’t be complete without mentioning our dog: we have an adorable Jack Russell-poodle, that will obviously make a few cameos as she runs our life.
 If you know her, you know I’m not kidding and actually underplaying the horribly controlling nature of our parent-pet relationship.